 The turn and stitch option.
 I used this on the sides of my outer fabric because I wanted it to hang a little lower than the liner.

-Or try the overcasting foot – I used this on all the edges for my lining pieces, and around the arm curves on my outer pieces.
+Or try the overcast presser foot – I used this on all the edges for my lining pieces, and around the arm curves on my outer pieces.
 This allows some stretch and stops the chiffon fraying.
-You can find an overcasting foot in the Shop section of my website, under Sewing Machine Feet.
+You can find an overcasting foot on Amazon if you don't have one:

 2. Turn and stitch the bottom hemline on all 4 pieces, making sure all are the same size.
 Turn once ½ inch, then turn again.
 Or if you prefer, finish the raw edge with a zigzag or overcasting stitch and then turn up the hem one inch.
 Stitch evenly.
 Press.